Communist Party of Ukraine (Soviet Union): Establishment

-Most of its constituent members were former members of the Russian Bolsheviks who in 1917 pronounced themselves "RSDRP(b) – Social-Democracy of Ukraine" and with the help of the Antonov-Ovseyenko expeditionary forces of Petrograd and Moscow Red Guards instigated a civil war in Ukraine by routing local Red Guards.
+Ideas of establishing a separate Ukrainian Bolshevik party were first expressed by Poltava activists Vasyl Shakhrai and Serhii Mazlakh in late 1917.
+Similar views were supported by a group of Kyiv Bolsheviks including Volodymyr Zatonsky and Yuri Lapchynsky, who were eventually joined by Mykola Skrypnyk.
+Most of the party's constituent members were former Russian Bolsheviks who in 1917 proclaimed themselves "RSDRP(b) – Social-Democracy of Ukraine" and with the help of the Antonov-Ovseyenko expeditionary forces of Petrograd and Moscow Red Guards instigated a civil war in Ukraine by routing local Red Guards.
 Some Ukrainian politicians from left faction of the Ukrainian Social Democratic Labour Party (also known as Left Ukrainian Social Democrats or unofficially as "Ukrainian Bolsheviks") joined the Bolsheviks in January 1918.